Ary365/XGBoost/README.md

 ## Xgboost

+XGBoost stands for eXtreme Gradient Boosting.
 XGBoost is one of the most powerful ML algorithm from tree ensemble group.
 XGboost based on the decision tree answer search and it`s using GradientBoosting framework.

 *There are 2 main types of decision tree ensemble:*